themesberg/flowbite/content/components/speed-dial.md

 const dial = new Dial($parentEl, $triggerEl, $targetEl, options);
 ```

-Use the `show`, `hide`, or `toggle` methods on the Speed Dial object to programatically show and hide the speed dial component using JavaScript.
+Use the `show`, `hide`, or `toggle` methods on the Speed Dial object to programmatically show and hide the speed dial component using JavaScript.

 ```javascript
 // show the speed dial